top of page

 Patient Safety Structural Measure (PSSM) Attestation

 On August 1, 2024, the Centers for Medicare & Medicaid Services (CMS) established the Patient Safety Structural Measure (PSSM) for acute care hospitals.
 The PSSM is an attestation-based requirement for hospitals to demonstrate they have 25 best practices in place across five domains that prioritize patient safety and aim to eliminate preventable harm.
 U.S.hospitals participating in the Hospital Inpatient Quality Reporting (IQR) Program and the Prospective Payment System (PPS)-Exempt Cancer Hospital Quality Reporting (PCHQR ) will annually attest to their safety activities and will earn one point for each domain that has all five best practices in place.
-Hospitals will start annual attestations in the Spring of 2026 to determine if PSSM activities occurred at any point during the previous calendar year.
+Hospitals will begin annual attestations in the Spring of 2026 to determine whether PSSM activities occurred at any time during the previous calendar year.
 Hospital PSSM scores (0 to 5 points) will be published on the CMS Care Compare website in Fall 2026.
-Hospitals that do not submit their PSSM data will face a reduction in Medicare payments beginning in Fiscal Year 2027.
+Hospitals that do not submit their PSSM data will face reduced Medicare payments beginning in Fiscal Year 2027.

 By contracting with the AHDQ PSO, hospitals would meet the PSSM best practice :

-By using the patients safety software StatDebrief platform, in conjunction with the AHDQ PSO, hospitals could also meet several other best practices, including:
+Use of the patient safety software StatDebrief platform is not required for participation in the AHDQ PSO, but hospitals that do use the platform could also meet 5 more of the 25 PSSM best practices, including:

 How to Join AHDQ PSO

-Healthcare organizations or providers that wish to participate in StatDebrief PSO must sign a membership agreement and may be required to pay an annual fee.
-Contact us as the link below for more details.
+Healthcare organizations or providers that wish to participate in StatDebrief PSO must sign a membership agreement and would be required to pay an annual fee.
+Contact us at the link below for more details.

 Interested in learning more about how AHDQ PSO can support your organization’s safety goals?